-Assembly Instructions (numbers in parenthesis refer to the parts list, and Figure 4): CAUTION: All mounting bolts must fully engage clinch nuts.
+Assembly Instructions (numbers in parenthesis refer to the parts list, and Figure 2 on the preceding pages): CAUTION: All mounting bolts must fully engage clinch nuts.
 Be sure to check that all bolts are either flush or protruding through flanged side of clinch nut after shimming, Figure 5.

 •NOTE: This kit uses the same mounting bracket (1) for both the drum and disc brake spindles.
 The drum version, Photo 1, uses four mounting bolts (designated "A"), while the disc version, Photo 2, uses three (designated "B").
-Refer to Figures 1 and 4 for the basic installation position of the bracket and the "A" and "B" reference designations (not physically marked on the brackets).
+Refer to Figures 1 and 2 for the basic installation position of the bracket and the "A" and "B" reference designations (not physically marked on the brackets).